hieutrantrong21520859MMCL21/FrontEndPractice_Intern_FAQ_Accordion/README.md

 - How to apply *click* effect using JavaScript.
 - How to use some query methods in JavaScript.
 - How to use *details* tag for toggle effect.
+- How to display JSON data using JavaScript.
 - Some codes I am most proud of (which consist of knowledge I have learned):

 ```css